deepak-mane/my-startups-kb/Building_Founders_Team_And_Getting_Investors.md

 ## Summary:-
   - finding the idea,
+    - IDEA: START WITH A CRISP THESIS AND DON’T RAISE TOO EARLY
+    - Future founders, start with a really strong thesis on the problem you’re going to tackle.
+If you’re missing that first crucial ingredient, it’s best to keep your company building dreams on a low simmer while you work to figure one out.
   - standing out in the market,
   - experimenting with different models,
   - scaling sales,